Aliases for MAN2A1 Gene

 This gene encodes a glycosyl hydrolase that localizes to the Golgi and catalyzes the final hydrolytic step in the asparagine-linked oligosaccharide (N-glycan) maturation pathway.
 Mutations in the mouse homolog of this gene have been shown to cause a systemic autoimmune disease similar to human systemic lupus erythematosus. [provided by RefSeq, Dec 2013]

 GeneCards Summary for MAN2A1 Gene

 MAN2A1 (Mannosidase, Alpha, Class 2A, Member 1) is a Protein Coding gene.
-Diseases associated with MAN2A1 include systemic lupus erythematosus and mannosidosis.
+Diseases associated with MAN2A1 include congenital disorder of glycosylation, type ii and mannosidosis.
 Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
 GO annotations related to this gene include carbohydrate binding and mannosyl-oligosaccharide 1,3-1,6-alpha-mannosidase activity.
 An important paralog of this gene is MAN2B1.

 UniProtKB/Swiss-Prot for MAN2A1 Gene

 Catalyzes the first committed step in the biosynthesis of complex N-glycans.
 It controls conversion of high mannose to complex N-glycans; the final hydrolytic step in the N-glycan maturation pathway